Lorna Dee Cervantes: Professional life

 Her brother, Stephen Cervantes had a job at a local library and she became familiar with Shakespeare, Keats, Shelly and Byron who would have the most influence on her self-conception as a poet.
-By the age of fifteen she had compiled her first collection of poetry.
-In 1974 she traveled with her brother to Mexico City, Mexico, who played with the Theater of the People of San Jose at the Quinto Festival de los Teatros Chicanos.
-At the last moment, Cervantes was asked to participate by reading some of her poetry.
-She chose to read a portion of "Refugee Ship," a poem that enacts the major dilemma of being Chicanx; feeling adrift between two cultures.
-This reading received much attention and appeared in a Mexican newspaper, as well as other journals and reviews.
-The poem was later included in her award-winning debut, Emplumada (1981).
+Cervantes compiled her first poetry collection at age fifteen.
+In 1974, she traveled to Mexico City for the Quinto Festival de los Teatros Chicanos, where she performed a reading of her poem "Refugee Ship."
+The work addresses the cultural complexities of the Chicanx identity and was later published in her 1981 debut collection, Emplumada.

 Cervantes considers herself "a Chicana writer, a feminist writer, a political writer" (Cervantes).
 Her collections of poetry include Emplumada, From the Cables of Genocide, Drive: The First Quartet and Ciento: 100 100-Word Love Poems, and Sueño: New Poems, are held in high esteem and have attracted numerous nominations and awards.

 In an interview conducted by Sonia V. Gonzalez, the poet states that through writing and publishing, "I was trying to give back that gift that had saved me when I discovered, again, African-American women's poetry.
 I was having this vision of some little Chicana in San Antonio [Texas] going, scanning the shelves, like I used to do, scanning the shelves for women's names, or Spanish surnames, hoping she'll pull it out, relate to it.
 So it was intentionally accessible poetry, intended to bridge that gap, that literacy gap."
 Cervantes was actively involved in the publication of numerous Chicana/o writers from the 1970s onwards when she produced her own Chicana/o literary journal, MANGO "which was the first to publish Sandra Cisneros, Jimmy Santiago Baca, Alberto Rios, Ray Gonzalez, Ronnie Burk, and Orlando Ramírez [co-editor].
 Cervantes and MANGO also championed the early work of writers Gary Soto, José Montoya, José Montalvo, José Antonio Burciaga, and her personal favourite, Luís Omar Salinas".

-Cervantes has delivered poetry readings, workshops and guest lectures across the US.
-She was part of the Librotraficante Movement.
-The 2012 Librotraficante Caravan to Tucson was intended to smuggle books back into the hands of students, after they were boxed up and carted out of class rooms during class time, in order to comply with Arizona House Bill 2281.
-Cervantes delivered a moving speech to the Movement's supporters outside of the Alamo in March 2012.